Business Administration

 MGMT 501.
 Quantitative Analysis for Management Decisions.
 3 Credits.

 The topic of quantitative business modeling is relevant to all business professionals.
 Management in today's turbulent economic times requires a full breadth of management skills and capabilities.
 This course provides comprehensive coverage of both traditional management skills and new competencies needed in a turbulent environment characterized by economic turmoil and general uncertainty of the future.
 This course is designed for any manager who is engaged in solving difficult business problems.
 The key to problem solving is knowing how to select and then use the right tools.
 The primary goals of this course are to provide a variety of quantitative models that should be useful in solving business problems, explain how they work, and show how the decision maker can apply and interpret them.
 This course covers various topics, such as Linear Programming, Sensitivity Analysis, Network Models, Integer Programming, Nonlinear Programming, and Forecasting.
 Spreadsheet-based tools and techniques will be extensively utilized in building various decision models for effective decision making in this course.
 Because Excel currently offers the best collection of built-in analytical capabilities, it will be used with this course.
 Prior experience with Excel is certainly helpful, but it is not required.
-Prerequisite: Admission to MBA or Master of Systems Engineering; ECON 506 required for MBA students; completion of a college statistics course OR successful completion of "Business Math and Statistics" from Ivy Software required for engineering students.
+Prerequisite: Admission to MBA or Master of Systems Engr and dept consent; ECON 506 required for MBA students; completion of a college stats course OR successful completion of "Business Math and Statistics" from Ivy Software required for engr students.
 S,SS.

 MGMT 505.
 Organization Leadership and Ethics.
 2 Credits.

 This course will explore concepts of leadership and ethics in organizations and business.
 Students will examine major theories of leadership and their application to practice in groups and organizations, models of ethical thinking and behavior, and how managers can effectively lead others in a responsible manner.
 Prerequisite: Graduate standing.
-F,S.
+On demand.

 MGMT 515.
-Advanced Managerial Theory.
+Human Relations in Organizations.
 3 Credits.

 MGMT 545.
 Strategic Supply Chain Management.
 3 Credits.

 Contemporary supply chains are complex systems that must be constantly adapted with the changing environment in which they are functioning.
 This course will explore the management of supply chains including concepts of supply chain networks, supply chain strategies, and some analytic tools for supply chain performance.
 It is the vital responsibility of supply chain managers to continuously improve their firm's competitive position in the marketplace.
 Students will examine how supply chains can be organized effectively (strategic) and efficiently (operational) in order to satisfy the market, customer demand, and supply chain trading partners.
-Prerequisite: Admission to the MBA Program and successful completion of MGMT 501.
+Prerequisite: Admission to the MBA Program and department consent required and successful completion of MGMT 501.
 F,S.

 MGMT 575.
 Special Topics.
 3 Credits.